Joining the Library

 An item may be renewed in person, by telephone, or online, providing it is not required by another person.
 If renewing by telephone, quote the number of the item (above the bar-code) or the number of your membership card.
 To renew online, enter your library borrower number along with your Personal Identification Number (PIN).
 If you don't know your PIN, please call to your local library.

-We have self-service kiosks in Ballyfermot, Pembroke, Rathmines and Raheny libraries.
+We have self-service kiosks in Ballyfermot, Central Library, Pembroke, Rathmines and Raheny libraries.
 The kiosks are very simple to use with on-screen, illustrated instructions and touch-screen operation.
 Borrowing a book is as simple as:

 - Pressing the on-screen “Borrow” button